Whatsapp

 • Minimum age: 16 (must have turned 16)

-The admissions process: application → admissions interview (online or on-campus) → results review → offer letter.
-Total turnaround is about 1–2 weeks.
+The admissions process: application → a consultation (online or on-campus) to walk through the programme and check fit → offer letter.
+Total turnaround is about 1–2 weeks — there's no results review or entry assessment.

 3. Starting at 16 vs Starting at 18 — The Early-Starter Compound